BoomerangTransport/Rapid-Ride-Request-API/README.md

 ## Error Messages by Parameter with Example Responses
 #### `@parameter-required key`
 * Indicates an invalid API key.
-Each request must provide one issued from Boomerang Transport
+Each request must provide a valid API key issued by Boomerang Transport
 ```
 {
    "processed":false,